 - Necessary for compliance with Company’s legal obligations, including the provision of Optum UK services to Participants;

 - Necessary for medical diagnosis, the provision of health or social care or treatment of the management of health or social care systems or services;

 - Necessary for the establishment, exercise or defense of legal claims;

-- Necessary in order to protect the vital interests of the Participant of another natural person;
+- Necessary to protect the vital interests of the Participant of another natural person;

 - Necessary for reasons of public interest in the area of public health; or,

 - Based on consent by the Participants, which may subsequently be withdrawn at any time by contacting us at the address listed below in the “Contact Information” section without affecting the lawfulness of processing based on consent before its withdrawal.